TRIBUTE RIDES: A DEFINITION

 - Classic RoS logo - Left Chest (small, basic) EPS; back side EPS

-- Thanks to Michael D. Savino, Long Valley, NJ event organizer, The David D. Hammar Foundation, and Elizabeth Adamczyk, Chicago organizer and RoS Advisory Board member for their work on the updating and creation of these graphics.
+- Thanks to Michael D. Savino, Long Valley, NJ event organizer, The David D. Hammar Foundation, and Elizabeth Adamczyk, Chicago organizer for their work on the updating and creation of these graphics.

 Prior Year Resources2012 Poster - (courtesy of Mark Hagar, RoS Vice President, Mich. coordinator)